whilenull/7777-support/README.md

 If you prefer, you can also set your license in a `PORT_7777_LICENSE` environment variable.

+### Solo license

+The "Solo edition" license requires you to approve the computer every time 7777 runs on a new machine.
+For most people, that means you approve your computer once and 7777 will work fine.
+If you change computer, you'll approve the new computer once and be done with it.

+Computer validation is done via the [MAC address](https://en.wikipedia.org/wiki/MAC_address).
+Some advanced setups might impact how the MAC address is detected, for example if you run 7777 in a VM or similar.
+Be also aware of [this new macOS privacy feature](https://support.apple.com/en-au/102509) that will change the MAC address when joining a new WiFi network (causing 7777 to ask you to validate the computer once again).

 ## AWS access keys

 To connect to a database in your AWS account, 7777 requires AWS permissions.